 Something completely different:

 Tom Cruise, known for doing his own stunts, is looking to make the first action movie placed and filmed in outer space!
 Cruise is reportedly in talks with SpaceX and NASA to help with the project.

-Even though it’s just been a few months so far, the Covid-19 crisis has had a big effect on theatrical film making as we know it.
+Even though it’s just been a few months so far, the Covid-19 crisis has had a big effect on theatrical film-making as we know it.
 In the short-term, movie releases and production has been delayed.
-But this will pass and most of these films will be filmed and released, just not on the dates we expected.
+But this will pass and most of these movies will be filmed and released, just not on the dates we expected.

 The longer lasting effect may be how films are released in the future.
 Warner Brothers has stated they are reviewing the whole release model and are expecting big changes.
-We also see Disney moving movies slated for theatrical release to streaming and rumors of Sony selling Greyhound (starring Tom Hanks) to Apple TV+ for $70 million.
+We also see Disney transferring movies slated for theatrical release to streaming, and rumors of Sony selling Greyhound (starring Tom Hanks) to Apple TV+ for $70 million.
 Will we see other future projects being sent to streaming instead of a theatrical release?
-Will this become a common practice with only the tent pole movies appearing in the theater?
+Will this become a common practice with only the ‘tent pole’ movies appearing in the theater?
 Time will tell.

 Night Flier’s Pick

 I have been writing “Coming Soon” for several years now, and never did I think I would list June as “no movies of note released”, but even with this unusual event, July and August have some great movies scheduled.

 I am really looking forward to Tenet and hope they can keep the 7/14 release date.
 Christopher Nolan has made some great movies, and I think Tenet will be another one of his memorable stories.